stanidesis/stanleyidesis.com/collections/_posts/2019-01-10-why-you-need-a-content-strategy.md

 categories: [content marketing]

 # SEO
-date_modified: "2019-01-09"
+# date_modified: "2019-01-09"

 title: "Why You Need a Content Marketing Strategy"

-description: "If you're asking yourself, 'why do I need a content marketing strategy?' then you've come to the right place.
-Discover what a content marketing strategy is for and how it can help you write meaningful content that delivers results."
+description: "If you're asking yourself, 'why do I need a content marketing strategy?' then you're not alone.
+I was forced to ask the same question, and I discovered the purpose of content marketing strategies and how they can help us produce meaningful content that delivers results."

 headline: "A Content Marketing Strategy: You Totally Need One Right This Second"

 alt_headline: "You Don't Need a Content Strategy, But A Runner Doesn't Need Shoes Either"

-# feature_image_url: "/assets/images/collections/posts/"
+feature_image_url: "/assets/images/collections/posts/2019-01-09-why-you-need-a-content-strategy/why-you-need-a-content-marketing-strategy.png"

-# social_image_url: "/assets/images/collections/posts/"
+social_image_url: "/assets/images/collections/posts/2019-01-09-why-you-need-a-content-strategy/why-you-need-a-content-marketing-strategy.png"

 author: "Stanley Idesis"